 advances through the process and whether a conditional offer of employment has been extended to you.

 More details about these elements will be made available if you are scheduled for them.
 Please note

 that the entire selection process can take up to eighteen months to complete, depending upon the size

 of the applicant pool.

-Written Examination - multiple choice questions to assess your ability to observe and remember details,
+Written Examination - questions to assess your ability to understand and communicate written instructions;.

 Physical Fitness Assessment - exercises to measure muscular strength, cardiovascular endurance, and flexibility.